LucasLR2/Shizen/README.md

 - Copy usernames and passwords with one click
 - Add optional notes for additional context (2FA codes, security questions, etc.)
 - Edit or delete accounts as needed

+### Managing Clipboard

+- **Automatic Detection**: Everything you copy is automatically captured and stored
+- **Temporary History**: Up to 50 recent items stored during your session
+- **Permanent Saved**: Save important items to keep them across sessions
+- **Smart Type Detection**: Automatically identifies URLs, emails, code, numbers, and text
+- **Tab Navigation**: Switch between temporary and saved items with ease
+- Copy any item back to your clipboard with one click
+- Temporary items are cleared when you log out
+- Only saved items are included in JSON exports

 ### Managing Notes